-For the majority of commercial air transport activities, departures and hours flown remained relatively constant over the five-year period.3 However, it is very likely (see Appendix C - Estimative language4) that there was a decreasing trend of hours flown for scheduled domestic operators.
-Conversely, it is also very likely that there was an increasing trend in the hours flown for scheduled international flights.
+For the majority of commercial air transport activities, departures and hours flown remained relatively constant over the six-year period.
+However, it is very likely (see Appendix C - Estimative language) that there was an increasing trend in the hours flown for scheduled international and medical transport flights.
 Additionally, it was very likely that there was an increasing trend in the number of departures for aircraft conducting joyflight or sightseeing charters.

-3 Within this report, the ATSB uses the non-parametric Mann-Kendall trend test to identify significant increases or decreases in the yearly number of occurrences or rates.
+Within this report, the ATSB uses the non-parametric Mann-Kendall trend test to identify significant increases or decreases in the yearly number of occurrences or rates.

-4 The ATSB uses verbal probability expressions (for example 'very likely') as a standardised method to communicate probability information.
+The ATSB uses verbal probability expressions (for example 'very likely') as a standardised method to communicate probability information.
 More information regarding the ATSB's use of probability expressions can be found in the ATSB research report, Analysis, Causality and Proof in Safety Investigations (AR-2007-053).

-Around three quarters of commercial air transport flight hours in Australia between 2014 and 2018 were operated by Scheduled Domestic or International airline operations.
+Around three-quarters of commercial air transport flight hours in Australia between 2014 and 2019 were operated by Scheduled Domestic or International airline operations.
 However, these activities only make up around half of all total number of commercial air transport departures.

-Considering aircraft conducting general aviation operations, it was very likely that there was a decreasing trend in both the departures and hours flown for aircraft flying survey or photographic activity, possibly due to the increased operations of remotely piloted aircraft (RPA) whose departures and hours were not available.
-Further, it was also very likely that there was an increasing trend in the hours flown for other agricultural operations.
-Concerning only the number of departures per year, it is very likely that the activity type of sport and pleasure flying had an increasing trend.
-All other activities within general aviation (GA) remained relatively constant.5
+Considering aircraft conducting general aviation operations, it was very likely that there was a decreasing trend in both the departures and hours flown for aircraft flying survey or photographic activity, and a decrease in the hours flown for observation and patrol, possibly due to the increased operations of remotely piloted aircraft (RPA) whose exposure data was not available.
+Further, it was also very likely that there was an increasing trend in the hours flown and departures for other agricultural operations.
+There was also a significant increase in the hours flown for instructional flying and test/ferry flights.
+Concerning only the number of departures per year, it is very likely that the activity type of sport and pleasure flying had an increasing trend with pleasure and personal transport followed by other sport and pleasure flying as the main contributors.
+All other activities within general aviation (GA) remained relatively constant.